sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/upgrade.md

     ```

 3. **Run Migrator with the `upgrade` command**:
-   - The following procedure describes running migrator in brief, for more detailed instructions and available command flags see our [migrator docs](../../how-to/manual_database_migrations.md#kubernetes).
+   - The following procedure describes running migrator in brief, for more detailed instructions and available command flags see our [migrator docs](../../updates/migrator/migrator-operations.md#kubernetes-kustomize).
-     1. In the [`configure/migrator/migrator.Job.yaml`](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/migrator/migrator.Job.yaml) manifest, set the `image:` to the **latest** release of `migrator`. **Example:**
+     1. In the `configure/migrator/migrator.Job.yaml` manifest ([kustomize](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/migrator/migrator.Job.yaml) or [legacy](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/migrator/migrator.Job.yaml)):
+        - set the `image:` to the **latest** release of `migrator`
+        - set the `args:` value to `upgrade`. **Example:**
      ```yaml
            - name: migrator
-        image: "index.docker.io/sourcegraph/migrator:5.0.3
-        args: ["up"]
-        env:
-     ```
-     > *Note: Always use the latest image version of migrator for migrator commands, except the startup command `up`*
-     2. In the [`configure/migrator/migrator.Job.yaml`](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/configure/migrator/migrator.Job.yaml) manifest, set the `args:` value to `upgrade`. **Example:**
-     ```yaml
-           - name: migrator
         image: "index.docker.io/sourcegraph/migrator:5.0.3"
         args: ["upgrade", "--from=v3.41.0", "--to=v4.5.1"]
         env:
      ```
+      > *Note:*
+      >  - *Always use the latest image version of migrator for migrator commands, except the startup command `up`*
-     > *Note: you may add the `--dry-run` flag to the `command:` to test things out before altering the dbs*
+      >  - *You may add the `--dry-run` flag to the `command:` to test things out before altering the dbs*
-     3. Run the following commands to schedule the migrator job with the upgrade command and monitor its progress:
+     2. Run the following commands to schedule the migrator job with the upgrade command and monitor its progress:
      ```bash
      # To ensure no previous job invocations will conflict with our current invocation
      kubectl delete -f configure/migrator/migrator.Job.yaml
      # Start the migrator job
      kubectl apply -f configure/migrator/migrator.Job.yaml
-     # Wait for the job to complete
-     kubectl wait -f configure/migrator/migrator.Job.yaml --for=condition=complete --timeout=-1s
      # Stream the migrator's stdout logs for progress
      kubectl logs job.batch/migrator -f
      ```